Thinking of the hobbies, interests, and friends made along the way.

 One of the friends I made was Lorraine who taught me pattern-making which was very handy then, and also later on when we went to live in Port Elizabeth.

 At Art Club, I became friendly with Sandy Ward,(who painted the picture of Grahamstown, which is at the beginning of this post) and she and Geoff and their little daughter Sarah spent many happy hours with us on the beach.
 Sandy and I would discuss ideas of paintings we wanted to do.
-Our little son, Warwick and Sarah played happily in the sand and the two men would wander along the beach for Matt to take photographs, or just sat relaxing in the sun.
+My little son, Warwick, and Sandy’s daughter Sarah, who was the same age as Warwick played happily in the sand and the two men would wander along the beach for Matt to take photographs, or just sit relaxing in the sun.

 Sandy went on to study art at Rhodes but she continued to come to Art Club and we remained friends throughout the time we were there.
 Sadly I have lost contact with them.